At Ease Prepares Incarcerated Veterans for Freedom - We Raise Foundation

 A program of Lutheran Family Services of Nebraska (LFS), At Ease Ministry to Incarcerated Veterans seeks to help veterans work toward self-sufficiency and continue treatment for PTSD after their release.
 Veterans volunteer to be housed in the Douglas County Jail’s veteran’s unit, the first unit of its kind in Nebraska and one of a few in the United States.
 At Ease is currently in its second year of a three-year We Raise Foundation GrantsPlus grant.

 At Ease Program Manager Cliff McEvoy says that the grant has been instrumental in their ability to grow into a reputable, well-established program and in expanding the number of veterans they help.
 “In 2017, our peer support specialists were able to meet with 20 to 30 veterans twice a week and provide essential coaching – everything from communication to decision making and resume building skills,” he says.
 “We’ve helped make connections for them when they get out of jail, especially with clinical counseling services through 40 trained clinical counselors across Nebraska.”
-Their 2018 goal: begin conducting counseling and mental health examinations before inmates are released from incarceration.
+Their 2018 goal: begin conducting counseling and mental health examinations before individuals are released from incarceration.

 At Ease Peer Support Specialist Barry Pettaway, a veteran himself, started the program from scratch.
 “My job is to work alongside veterans suffering from PTSD, substance abuse, and other criminal activities that caused a lot of them to fall between the gaps,” he says.
 A former drug addict and alcoholic celebrating 26 years of sobriety, Pettaway builds trust through his authenticity and relatability.